upranav13/upranav13.github.io/research/camouflage.md

 ---

-## Summary
+## Conclusion

-This experiment provided experimental evidence that dorsal patterns can act as camouflage in visually complex environments.
-While the field-based meta-analysis found weak statistical correlations between pattern and habitat complexity, this simulation confirmed that such patterns do provide functional advantages under controlled conditions.
-The results illustrate how natural selection via predation pressure can shape coat-pattern diversity in squirrels and other mammals.
+This experiment provided experimental evidence that **dorsal patterns can enhance camouflage in visually complex environments**, with striped and spotted morphs being more difficult to detect against complex backgrounds.
+While the comparative analysis found weaker associations between coat pattern and habitat complexity across squirrel species, the simulation demonstrated a functional advantage of patterning under controlled conditions.
+Together, these results support the idea that **predation and visually mediated selection may contribute to the evolution and diversity of coat patterns** in squirrels and other mammals.